Get cheap business class tickets with these money-saving tips

 • Following your favourite carriers on social media

-• Joining frequent flyer programmes for early access to offers
+• Joining frequent flyer programs for early access to offers

 And if you’re open to options?
 Use Skyscanner’s 'Everywhere' search tool to explore the best-value business fares from your chosen airport.
-Flying out of Vancouver (YVR) or LAX could unlock cheaper Transpacific deals, while Toronto Pearson (YYZ) or New York often sees great fares to the Caribbean and beyond.
+Flying out of Vancouver (YVR) or Los Angeles (LAX) could unlock cheaper Transpacific deals, while Toronto Pearson (YYZ) or New York (JFK) often sees great fares to the Caribbean and beyond.

 3. Know the best time to book business class tickets

-Because business travellers tend to fly midweek, your chances of snagging a cheap business class seat go up when they're not flying.
-Think weekends, public holidays, even festive dates like Christmas or New Year’s Eve — times when the corporate crowd is home and fares tend to dip.
+Because business travellers tend to travel midweek, your chances of snagging a cheap business class flight deal go up when they're not flying.
+Think weekends, public holidays, even festive dates like Christmas or New Year’s Eve—times when the corporate crowd is home and fares tend to dip.

-Here’s the travel geek tip: the exact same business class seat on the same airline can cost hundreds less just by shifting your trip by a few days or weeks.
+The same business class seat on the same airline can cost hundreds less just by shifting your trip by a few days or weeks.
 So if your schedule’s flexible, use it.
-Off-peak = on point for premium deals.
+Off-peak is the best time for deals on premium seats.

 4. Join airline loyalty and rewards programs

 Loyalty and rewards programs are one of the best ways to collect points and save on travel.
-If you’re not a member of a rewards program, now’s the time to sign up and start collecting ASAP.
+If you’re not a member of a rewards program, now’s the time to sign up and start collecting.

-Air miles aren’t just for booking free flights — they can also be your golden ticket to business class.
-If you’ve already booked an eligible economy fare, some rewards programmes let you trade in points for an upgrade to a cushier seat.
+Air miles aren’t just for booking free flights—they can also be your golden ticket to business class.
+If you’ve already booked an eligible economy fare, some rewards programs let you trade in points for an upgrade to a cushier seat.

-Air Canada and WestJet both let travellers use points for flight upgrades, while Air Transat offers upgrade options to their Club Class on eligible flights after purchase.
+Air Canada and WestJet both let travellers use points for flight upgrades, while Air Transat offers upgrade options to its Club Class on eligible flights after purchase.

 5. Make a bid for a flight upgrade